mrusme/superhighway84/README.md

   events can alter existing data.
 This issue will be solved in the future by customizing the store to ignore these types of events.

-- Superhighway84 is always behind recent IPFS and also OrbitDB versions, mainly because Berty, the go-orbit-db maintainers, aren't exactly super helpful and welcoming in regard of the usage of their library.
-Not only do they simply not document a thing or take interest in answering issue reports on GitHub, they also don't seem to care about supporting recent IPFS versions either.
-  Superhighway84 is bound to the version of IPFS that Berty decides to support for go-orbit-db. go-orbit-db updates, on the other hand, seem to introduce breaking changes from time to time, which are hard to debug as someone without in-depth knowledge nor documentation, and get basically no support from the Berty developers whatsoever.
+- Superhighway84 is bound to the version of IPFS that Berty decides to support for go-orbit-db. go-orbit-db updates, on the other hand, seem to introduce breaking changes from time to time, which are hard to debug as someone without in-depth knowledge nor documentation.
 Since Superhighway84 is pretty much a one-man-show it would be quite challenging to fork go-orbit-db in order to keep it up to date with IPFS and make its interface more stable.
 Unfortunately there doesn't seem to be an alternative to Berty's go-orbit-db as of right